greatnortherncircuits/de7301-docs/source/installation.rst

 Undisassemble
 +++++++++++++

-Rotate the radio onto it's side
+Partially re-assemble the radio, leaving the bottom case off

-Reinstall the front panel audio cable
+* Reinstall the Front Panel audio cable

-Rotate the radio onto it's back so the top is up

-Align the front panel locator pins on the top side of the radio
+* Align the front panel with the top side alignment pins and put in position
+* Reinstall the two silver front panel retainer screws on the side closest to you (the bottom)
+* Reinstall the remaining two silver front panel retainer screws on the opposite side (the top)

-Remove the tape on the speaker
+* Remove tape on the speaker (and PTRX-7300)

-Reinstall the top side case, reinstalling all of the screws
+* Reinstall the top case, including all screws on sides.
+* Do NOT reinstall the bottom case at this time.
+* Do NOT reinstall the fan at this time.

 +++++++++++++++++++++
 Install the DE7301